-‘I’ve made some films that are pretty exposing, but not like this,’ Nicole Kidman has said of her upcoming film, Babygirl.
+‘I’ve made some films that are pretty exposing, but not like this,’ Nicole Kidman said of her upcoming erotic thriller, Babygirl.
 ‘This is something you do and hide in your home videos.
 It is not a thing that normally is going to be seen by the world,’ she told Vanity Fair.
+In fact, according to a new interview with The Sun, the 57-year-old had to pause filming at times because shooting became so intense.

 The film’s director, writer and producer Halina Reijn has said, ‘I know we accomplished one thing, and that is that we made a really hot movie.
 I don’t know about good, bad — that’s up to everybody — but I’m sure of that.’